zethon/AshCoin/doc/testing.md

 This is the scenario of when a `newblock` is sent and the **remote chain** has the greater cumulative difficulty.

-If `N2` has a greater cumalative difficulty, then `N2` should continue mining.
+If `N2` has a greater cumulative difficulty, then `N2` should continue mining.

 `N1` should:
 1. abort mining